 Whereas the bear might appear cute with its thick coat and button eyes, however, up close, a bear might choose to attack to protect its young.
 However, despite many stories to the contrary, it's very rare for a bear to kill a human.

 Keen on knowing the most widely distributed bears?
-Your possible instant associating bears with the brown bear is not random or coincidental.
+Your possible instant association of bears with the brown bear is not random or coincidental.
 The brown bear is the most prominent in various parts of the world.
 These bears live in North America and Eurasia.
 Russia, Canada, and the United States host the largest populations of brown bears.

 One of the interesting bear facts here is that there are several subspecies of brown bears.
 One of the prominent names, the North American brown bear, is also known as a grizzly bear.
 Although many of them are clear brown, many other bears range in color from yellow to black furs.